PayNearMe Review

 Who Is PayNearMe Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-Multi-state US gaming brands.
+- Multi-state US gaming brands.
 Multi-state US operators.
 Money transmitter licensing across 48+ states means you can flip on a new jurisdiction without onboarding a new payment provider.
 Cross-state reconciliation runs on a single ledger.
 For brands rolling out state by state as sports betting regulation expands, this saves real procurement and compliance time.

-Push-to-debit payout needs.
+- Push-to-debit payout needs.
 Operators who care about fast payouts.
 Push-to-debit (Visa Direct / Mastercard Send) delivers cash to a player's debit card in minutes.
 ACH withdrawals run 1-2 days.
 Cash at cage is instant.
 The withdrawal experience is a known retention lever in US sports betting and PayNearMe is built around it.
-Nuvei runs T+2 to T+7 settlement on the operator side; PayNearMe is materially faster end-to-end for the US workflow.
+Nuvei runs T+2 to T+7 settlement on the operator side, while PayNearMe is materially faster end-to-end for the US workflow.

 Not Recommended For

-International operators.
+- International operators.
 Anyone operating outside the United States.
 There is no European license, no UKGC presence, no MGA tie-in, no LATAM acquiring, no APAC routing.
 PayNearMe does USD only.
 If 10% of your revenue is non-US, you still need a second provider.
 If 50% is non-US, PayNearMe is the wrong choice entirely.
 Nuvei, Worldpay or Paysafe cover the same US gaming use cases with multi-region capability bolted on.

 Geographic Coverage

-Supported regions and market focus
+Per-market verdict, regions, and market focus

 Regions